brettwooldridge/HikariCP/README.md

 using the more modern and maintainable ``dataSourceClassName`` approach instead.
 Note that if this property is used, you may still use *DataSource* properties to configure your driver and is in fact recommended.  *Default: none*

+##### Frequently used

+:white_check_mark:``autoCommit``<br/>
+This property controls the default auto-commit behavior of connections returned from the pool.
+It is a boolean value.  *Default: true*

+:watch:``connectionTimeout``<br/>
+This property controls the maximum number of milliseconds that a client (that's you) will wait for a connection from the pool.
+If this time is exceeded without a connection becoming available, a SQLException will be thrown.
+100ms is the minimum value.  *Default: 30000 (30 seconds)*

+:watch:``idleTimeout``<br/>
+This property controls the maximum amount of time (in milliseconds) that a connection is allowed to sit idle in the pool.
+Whether a connection is retired as idle or not is subject to a maximum variation of +30 seconds, and average variation of +15 seconds.
+A connection will never be retired as idle *before* this timeout.
+A value of 0 means that idle connections are never removed from the pool.  *Default: 600000 (10 minutes)*

+:watch:``maxLifetime``<br/>
+This property controls the maximum lifetime of a connection in the pool.
+When a connection reaches this timeout, even if recently used, it will be retired from the pool.
+An in-use connection will never be retired, only when it is idle will it be removed.
+We strongly recommend setting this value, and using something reasonable like 30 minutes or 1 hour.
+A value of 0 indicates no maximum lifetime (infinite lifetime), subject of course to the ``idleTimeout`` setting.  *Default: 1800000 (30 minutes)*

+:white_check_mark:``jdbc4ConnectionTest``<br/>
+This property is a boolean value that determines whether the JDBC4 Connection.isValid() method is used to check that a connection is still alive.
+This value is mutually exclusive with the ``connectionTestQuery`` property, and this method of testing connection validity should be preferred if supported by the JDBC driver.  *Default: true*

+:abc:``connectionTestQuery``<br/>
+This is for "legacy" databases that do not support the JDBC4 Connection.isValid() API.
+This is the query that will be executed just before a connection is given to you from the pool to validate that the connection to the database is still alive.  **If your drvier supports JDBC4 we strongly recommend not setting this property.**  See the ``jdbc4ConnectionTest`` property for a more efficent alive test.
+One of either this property or ``jdbc4ConnectionTest`` must be specified.  *Default: none*

 :hash:``minimumIdle``<br/>
 This property controls the minimum number of *idle connections* that HikariCP tries to maintain